DFSP/Masters-Thesis-usmanager/manager-hub/README.md

 ### Licença

-Web manager está licenciado com a [MIT license](../LICENSE).
+Manager hub está licenciado com a [MIT license](../LICENSE).
 Ver a licença no cabeçalho do respetivo ficheiro para confirmar.